-In consultation with the committee, this prospectus will be expanded into a thesis/final project proposal that includes methods to be used during the research and a provisional plan for the analysis and thesis/final project write-up.
+In consultation with the committee, the initial MS prospectus will be expanded into a thesis/final project proposal that includes methods to be used during the research and a provisional plan for the analysis and thesis/final project write-up.

 Once the proposal is accepted by the student's committee, the student proceeds toward the completion of the thesis (which may account for up to 9 credit hours of thesis research), or the final project (which may account for up to 3 credit hours of MS research).
 Any necessary IRB or PACUC approvals should be obtained prior to any data collection.
 The student must be aware of, and comply with, the various format requirements and deadlines for the Master's thesis/final project and Final Examination as laid out by the Graduate School.

-At the completion of the Master's thesis/final project, all students are required to make a formal presentation of findings and discussion of the Master's research process.
-The brief presentation may include frank discussion of the problems encountered during the research process, what the student might have done differently in hindsight, and what the student might do given the opportunity for further work on this topic.
-This presentation functions as the public portion of the thesis or research project defense, and is followed by a closed door examination meeting of the student and committee.
+At the completion of the Master's thesis or non-thesis research project, all students are required to make a formal presentation of findings and discussion of the Master's research process.
+The brief presentation may include frank discussion of ethics issues relevant for the research.
+It may also be appropriate for the student to discuss any the problems encountered during the research, what the student might have done differently in hindsight, and what the student might do given the opportunity for further work on this topic.
+This presentation functions as the public portion of the thesis or research project defense, and is followed by a closed- door final examination meeting of the student and committee.

 This department must report the result of a "final examination" for the MS candidate to the Graduate School.
-For the MS student in anthropology, the final examination will consist of the closed-door oral examination in defense of the thesis.
+For the MS student in anthropology, the final examination will consist of the closed-door oral examination in defense of the thesis/final project.

 MS Thesis/Final Project